National Power Corporation: Take-over of Meralco

-In November 1972, when the President issued Presidential Decree No. 40, the National Power Corporation was authorized “to own and operate, as a single integrated system, all generating facilities supplying electric power to the entire area embraced by any grid set up by NPC.”
+In November 1972, when the President issued Presidential Decree No. 40, the National Power Corporation was authorized "to own and operate, as a single integrated system, all generating facilities supplying electric power to the entire area embraced by any grid set up by NPC."
 Contemplated to be integrated in the system were all Meralco generating units, and thus began a long drawn-out negotiation for the sale and turnover of these units to the government at terms and conditions supposedly acceptable to all parties.

-Finally, on June 11, 1978, such negotiation reached a successful climax with the signing of a contract between the government and Meralco for the purchase of the latter's power-generating units at a total cost of ₱1,100 million.
+On June 11, 1978, the government and Meralco agreed on the purchase of the latter's power-generating units at a total cost of ₱1,100 million.
 The contract was signed by Finance Minister Cesar E.A.
 Virata, representing the government, and Cesar C. Zalamea, chairman of Meralco, with Energy Minister and NP Board Chairman Geronimo Z. Velasco, Energy Deputy Minister and NPC President Gabriel Y. Itchon, IBP Assemblyman Emilio M. Abelo, Sr. and Meralco Treasurer Antonio Ozaeta as witnesses.

 The government purchase of the thermal plants of Meralco was in line with the NPC policy to centralize all generating capacities in Luzon under its operations as part of the unification of the so-called Luzon grid.
 Such centralization is aimed at providing energy throughout the Philippines and building up additional generating capacity for electricity in pursuance of the government objective of total electrification of the country.